alvarezbruned/nginx-reverse-proxy-multiple-webs/README.md

 I will make a compose to create a dns container, but not now.

 the "generator.sh" create a docker-compose.yml but first it asks the number of domains and then de domain names.
+Then executes docker-compose up -d inside the folder.
 And it's necessary execute the second sh "nginx_gen.sh" to create de default.conf nginx file to capture de IPs of containers and fix de ports.

 example with 2 websites this it makes de generator.sh with answer 2 domains and domain names: domain1.com domain2.com: